-Bitterroot has also formed a second joint venture with a subsidiary of Altius Minerals Corporation ("Altius") to explore 250 square miles of Bitterroot's privately held mineral rights in the Upper Peninsula (the "Voyageur Lands") for conduit-hosted, high-grade magmatic nickel-copper-PGM deposits similar to Lundin Mining's Eagle and Eagle East deposits.
+In late 2015, Bitterroot formed a joint venture with a subsidiary of Altius Minerals Corporation ("Altius") to explore 250 square miles of Bitterroot's privately held mineral rights in the Upper Peninsula (the "Voyageur Lands") for conduit-hosted, high-grade magmatic nickel-copper-PGM deposits similar to Lundin Mining's Eagle and Eagle East deposits.
 Altius acquired a 50.1% interest in the joint venture by incurring \$600,000 of exploration expenditures.
 This was achieved mainly through funding a 4,590 line-kilometre VTEM Plus airborne magnetic and electromagnetic survey.
 Altius and Bitterroot's analysis of the VTEM Plus data and subsequent Maxwell modelling has resulted in the selection of nine (9) high-priority targets for follow-up.
 Prospecting around the VTEM Plus targets has identified a previously undocumented ultramafic intrusion or flow, which enhances the exploration potential of several adjacent, overburden-covered, high-priority VTEM Plus and aeromagnetic targets.

 Altius has the right to acquire an additional 19.9% of the Properties by completing \$2.5 million in exploration spending by September 29, 2021, plus the right to acquire an additional 10% of the Properties by completing exploration spending of a further \$5 million, or completing an NI 43-101 compliant pre-feasibility study on a mineral resource on the Properties, both before September 29, 2025.
-Altius is currently the Operator of the project and has been unsuccessful in seeking partners to fund additional work.
-Bitterroot and Altius are in early-stage discussions to optimize the value of the Voyageur Lands.
+Altius is currently the Operator of the project but has been unsuccessful in seeking partners to fund additional work.
+Absent the entry of a new funding partner, Bitterroot's management expects that a joint venture will be negotiated on the project in late 2021, after the expiry of the option period and termination of Altius' rights to increase its ownership.
 Altius retains a 2% net smelter returns (NSR) royalty on the Voyageur Lands (covering approximately 250 square miles of mineral rights) and the right to repurchase a 1% NSR held by a third party on the Copper Range Lands (covering approximately 100 square miles of mineral rights).
 The Company and Altius also hold State of Michigan metallic minerals leases covering an additional 3,050.87 contiguous acres.